A high angle shot is an aerial photograph taken from a height, such as from the top of a building or other structure.

 It is a shot of someone or something from above.
 It’s typically used to show power and control, but can also be used for other purposes such as focusing on the detail of an object.

-This type of shot is created by using any means necessary to elevate the camera – including jibs, cranes, helicopters, and others – so that it shoots up towards its subjects.
+This type of shot is created by using any means necessary to elevate the camera – including jibs, cranes, helicopters, and others – so that it shoots up toward its subjects.

 What Is A High Angle Shot?